danvelev/assignment-articles/README.md

 - Clone repository
 - Run `composer install`
+- Clone .env.example file and rename it to .env
-- Make sure you have setup all the necessary DB env variables in .env file
+- Make sure you have setup all the necessary DB env variables in .env file (+ create a DB for the tests)
 - Run `docker-compose -up` (For M1 run `docker-compose up nginx php`)
 - Run `docker exec php php artisan migrate` to run migrations
+- Run `docker exec php php artisan db:seed` to run seeders

 Project should be available at http://localhost:8088/